Top 10 Essential Business Insurance Policies Every Small Startup Needs in 2026 (Before Disaster Hits)

 3. Professional Liability (Errors & Omissions): When Advice Or Code Goes Wrong

-If your startup sells expertise, code, creative work, or professional services, your biggest risk is rarely someone tripping in your office, it is the client claiming your work cost them money.
+If your startup sells expertise, code, creative work, or professional services, your biggest risk is rarely someone tripping in your office.
+It is the client claiming your work cost them money.

 Professional liability, often called Errors and Omissions (E&O), is designed for exactly that scenario.